 What makes it unique?

-Each feature is peer-reviewed before it can be tested, and well tested before it goes online.
-The team of Cardano developers believe that a blockchain is too complex to be created and sustained without deep thought, so they dedicate most of their time doing research.
+Each feature is peer-reviewed before it can be tested and well-tested before it goes online.
+The team of Cardano developers believes that a blockchain is too complex to be created and sustained without deep thought, so they dedicate most of their time to doing research.

 Cardano wants to be a fault-proof blockchain for companies and independent developers to create and run their applications and projects.
-They want to be both decentralized, secure, and scalable, without falling short to the blockchain trilemma (having to pick two of them in sacrifice of the third).
+They want to be both decentralized, secure, and scalable, without falling short of the blockchain trilemma (having to pick two of them in the sacrifice of the third).
 To do so, they rely heavily on research and peer-review of every feature they launch.
-The pros is that the blockchain is highly stable and secure.
-The cons is that it takes longer than other blockchains to launch features.
-However, in 2021, they launched two major updates that allowed ADA hodlers to become nodes, and smart contracts to be developed on top of the blockchain.
+The pros are that the blockchain is highly stable and secure.
+The cons are that it takes longer than other blockchains to launch features.
+However, in 2021, they launched two major updates that allowed ADA holders to become nodes, and smart contracts to be developed on top of the blockchain.
 They go slow, but steady, and can deliver all they promise to deliver.